What’s the best way for readers to reach you?

 Do you have any advice for aspiring writers?

 If you really love writing, never stop.
 Endurance, resolve, and a commitment to put in the hard work of practice, practice, practice can carry you very far.
-Also, a commitment to exercise will carry you through rough patches.
-Some people think I’m joking when I say this, but the Greeks were on to something in their belief that you had to have healthy body to have a healthy mind.
+Also, a commitment to exercise will carry you through rough patches, or some kind of physical activity that energizes you and gets you out of your head.
+Otherwise, most of my advice can be found in my books Wonderbook and Booklife.
+The Wonderbook website is free to use as well.